« Previous Page

 often be hospitalized, your drug regimen will usually be changed, and the

 number of times that you see a doctor will increase.
-Acute flare-ups can often
+You can help prevent sudden flare-ups by following your self-care plan and taking your medicines correctly.

-DM programs continue to gain popularity in hospitals and through
+DM programs are available in some hospitals and through

 large health insurers.
-But they still are not available at every hospital
+But they are not available at every hospital

 or through every health plan.
 If you are interested in taking part in an